dimkr/logfence/README.md

 **logfence** itself is _free_ and unencumbered software released under the terms of the _MIT license_; see [COPYING](COPYING) for the license text.
 For a list of its authors and contributors, see [AUTHORS](AUTHORS).

-The ASCII art logo at the top was made using [FIGlet](http://www.figlet.org/).